Baseband-processor/Air-Legacy/README.md

 **other thanks**
 * perlmonks community, especially *syphilis*  for his initial help
 * *Mike Kershaw* (aka Dragorn), the main developer of Lorcon2, who explained some obscure part of his code
-* *GomoR*, the old author, who never replied to my emails even when I sent the 10.5 Air::Lorcon2 version
+* *GomoR*, the old author, who never replied to my last emails, refused to help me even when I sent the 10.5 Air::Lorcon2 version

 **Future works and directions**